mugenen/GlyphControl-release/README.md

 conda activate GlyphControl
 ```

 Althoguh you could run our codes on CPU device,  we recommend you to use CUDA device for faster inference.
-The recommended CUDA setting is **cuda11.3**.
+The recommended CUDA setting is **CUDA 11.3**.

 ## :floppy_disk: Available Checkpoints